x0054/hyperjump/README.md

 # About HyperJump
-__HyperJump__ - simple and quick bookmark tool for bash shell.
+__HyperJump__ - simple and quick bookmark tool for bash and zsh shells.
 I found similar projects, but nothing that was both fast, easy to use, and simple enough.
 I really needed a location bookmarking app because I am working on a high latency connection, and switching between directories is a pain.

 ## How To Use
 HyperJump consists of 3 command line commands (functions).